 Orchard Fencing and Trellises

-Installation of a quality fence is a necessity for any Montana horticulture crop.
-It is an important investment for the lifetime of your orchard.
-Installing a fence should be your first step in establishing an orchard as it will not only provide protection for young trees but also prevent animals from becoming habituated to the area as a feeding ground.
+Installation of a quality fence is a major initial step in establishing an orchard, as it will not only provide protection for young trees but also prevent animals from becoming habituated to the area as a feeding ground.

-The type of fence you choose will depend on your wildlife pressure, your personal aesthetic, and, of course, your budget.
-There are several resources listed below that will help you determine the best design for your situation but there are some basics that any Montana orchardist should know.
-Keep in mind the height of the fence and the materials you choose will depend on your situation and pest pressure.
-If your orchard will only be visited by deer a 6-foot fence with a top rail is adequate, an 8-foot fence eliminates the need for a top rail and increased protection.
-Adding a top rail will provide additional protection as a visual barrier from deer jumping over it and stability to the fence overall but will be an added expense.
-If elk frequent the property, you will need an 8-foot fence with a top rail as they can jump higher.
-For bears, the fence must be electrified to a minimum of 0.7 joules as they can climb fences and are undeterred by lighter shocks.
+The type of fence used will depend on wildlife pressure, personal aesthetic, and budget.
+The height of the fence and the materials you choose will depend on your situation and pest pressure.
+If deer are the main threat to your orchard, a 6-foot fence with a top rail is adequate.
+An 8-foot fence eliminates the need for a top rail and offers increased protection.
+A top rail provides a visual barrier to dear as well as adds stability to the fence.
+If elk frequent the property, an 8-foot fence with a top rail is recommended.
+For bear exclusion, the fence must be electrified to a minimum of 0.7 joules, as bears can climb fences and are not deterred by lighter shocks.

-Several options are available for materials, however growers should consider this as an investment that will hopefully last the lifetime of their orchard.
-At a minimum pressure treated wood posts or steel pipe should be used.
-In the case of organic orchards, producers should consult with their certifier as to what materials are permitted to be used on fencing.
-In some cases, treated wood is permitted for fencing but not for use in trellises.
-If treated wood is not permitted, steel should be used in place of wood posts which, if untreated, will deteriorate quickly.
+Pressure-treated wood posts or steel pipe are recommended for use as fence supports.
+Organic producers should consult with their certifier regarding materials that are permitted to be used for fencing.
+In some cases, treated wood is permitted for fencing but not for trellises.
+If treated wood is not permitted, steel may be used in place of wooden posts which, if untreated, will deteriorate quickly.

 Additional fencing resources: